Real Estate and Personal Property Taxes

 Real Estate Taxes

 You can deduct the real estate taxes you pay on property in the year you pay them.

 Ex: You received a bill in January 2014, but you prepaid it in December 2013.
 This means you‘ll deduct the amount on your 2013 return.

 HUD statements also report real estate and property taxes.
-You receive this statement when you buy or sell property.
+You’ll receive an HUD statement when you buy or sell property.
 The statement lists the taxes paid by both the buyer and seller.

 Personal Property Taxes